 This document was created originally for those deeply familiar with the Empty Set Dollar stabilization mechanics.

-Algorithmic stablecoin protocols like Empty Set Dollar (ESD) are implemented as step functions.
+Contrasting to algorithmic stablecoin protocols like Empty Set Dollar (ESD) are implemented as step functions.
 They make large state-changing corrections at the beginning of each epoch.

 Protocol participants who would otherwise read and act on market signals at different times are constrained to act collectively at each breakpoint.
 As a result, the system adapts to market signals in shocks and is susceptible to mass entries and exits.

-The uAD protocol is designed to create a smooth and continuous flow of information to and from the market, and capital in and out of the protocol.
+The collateralized uAD protocol is designed to create a smooth and continuous flow of information to and from the market, and capital in and out of the protocol.

 The uAD protocol is not subject to the epoch system in the traditional sense.
 Instead, our protocol considers the flip of 1.00 time-weighted average price to be an "epoch".